-For admission under the second criterion, parents will be asked to demonstrate membership of the appropriate Christian denomination.
+Note 1: For admission under the fourth criterion, parents will be asked to demonstrate membership of the appropriate Christian denomination.

-We keep a waiting list for places in Y1-Y6, as vacancies arise places are allocated according to the criteria for admissions.
-In addition to the admissions criteria, priority will be given to children transferring from other BDAT academies.
+The LA keeps a waiting list for places in Reception –Year 6, as vacancies arise, places are allocated according to the criteria for admissions.

 If we do not offer a child a place at this academy, it is because to do so would prejudice the education of other children by allowing the numbers of children in the academy to increase too much.